 In California, law enforcement officers and prosecutors take threats very seriously.
 The law does not care whether the threat was made in the heat of the moment during an argument or carefully planned out.
 In either situation, the accused may be charged with making a terrorist or criminal threat.
-Because of the severity of the penalties that these charges may carry, you will need an experienced Orange County criminal threat attorney to help you navigate the court proceedings and fight for the best outcome possible.
+Because of the severity of the penalties that these charges may carry, you will need an experienced Laguna Hills and Orange County criminal threat attorney to help you navigate the court proceedings and fight for the best outcome possible.

 After you are charged with making a terrorist or criminal risk, contact the team at The SoCal Law Network to speak with highly skilled attorneys to help defend you against the charges.
 Call 949-305-7995 to schedule a free consultation today.

-How Can An Orange County Criminal threat attorney Help?
+How Can A Laguna Hills Criminal threat attorney Help?

 There are a number of defenses that a skilled Orange County criminal threat lawyer can use on your behalf.
 After thoroughly reviewing the details of your case, The SoCal Law Network will be able to better assist you on which defense may work best for you.
 Some of the most common defense strategies include: